dibgraversen/os2opgavefordeler/README.md

 This project is the frontend project for OS2 Topic Router (Opgavefordeler).

 It is based on Angular and built with npm, Bower and Gulp.

+Dependencies and VCS
+---
+Npm and Bower dependencies have been checked into git for availability.
+Compiled stylesheets, though generated source, has been checked in as well so that there is no dependency to run a compile task.

+Npm
+---
+Npm defines basic Node dependencies.

 Bower
 ---